wtsi-hgi/lurge/docs/outline.md

 - creates temporary sqlite database on disk
 - estableses connection to MySQL (`db/common.py`)
-- finds the latest mpistat for each volume, and checks if its already in the database. we only care if its new data (`utils/finder.py` and `db/report.py`)
+- finds the latest wrstat for each volume, and checks if its already in the database. we only care if its new data (`utils/finder.py` and `db/report.py`)
 - estableshes connection to Sanger LDAP (`utils/ldap.py`)
 - creates sqlite table of humgen ldap groups, with gid, name and PI (`utils/ldap.py`)
 - creates sqlite tables for each possible volume
-- runs the following for each mpistat input (multiproc pool)
+- runs the following for each wrstat input (multiproc pool)
     - creates a new connection to the sqlite db (stops any issues re. concurrent editing)
-    - reads mpistat filename to determine volume
+    - reads wrstat filename to determine volume
     - deserialises group table into memory
-    - iterates over the mpistat file, accumalating group data into memory
+    - iterates over the wrstat file, accumalating group data into memory
     - for each group accumalated:
       - fill in blanks from ldap if neccesary
       - attempt to get quota and consumption by running `lfs quota`